IsraelBosun/Israel-Bosun/README.md

 - MongoDB

 ## About Me
-I am an experienced React developer dedicated to forging remarkable online presences through elegant design and fluid interactions.
+I am an experienced React developer dedicated to forging a remarkable online presence through elegant design and fluid interactions.
 With a keen eye for detail and a passion for learning new technologies, I strive to deliver functional and responsive websites that exceed expectations.

 ## Skills
 ### Frontend Development